 The main symptom of OAB is the sudden urge to urinate.
 You can't control or ignore this "gotta go" feeling.
 Another symptom is having to urinate many times during the day and night.

 OAB is more likely in men with prostate problems and in women after menopause.
 It is caused by many things.
 Even diet can affect OAB.
 There are a number of treatments.
-They include life style changes, drugs that relax the bladder muscle, or surgery.
+They include life style changes, drugs that relax the bladder muscle, or surgery (Axonics Therapy).
 Some people have both SUI and OAB.

 To learn more about OAB risk factors, causes and treatments visit our OAB page.